chronoscio/backend/docs/DEVELOPER.md

 a documented list of all available commands and shortcuts to help with development, so a nuanced understanding of docker is not necessary for code contribution.

+## Local Development

+If you are having trouble with Docker (e.g. on Windows), this project can also be run locally with the following changes:
+- Create a python virtualenv, activate it, and install the package requirements:
+`cd backend; virtualenv venv; source venv/bin/activate; pip install -r config/requirements.txt`
+- Install and run Postgres locally
+- Change your DATABASES > default > HOST variable to `localhost` (and maybe change the port to match your Postgres database)

 ## API endpoints

 ```bash